 How to lower cholesterol

-- Eat more oily fish/fish oil supplement (to boost good HDL cholesterol)
+- Take a fish/algal oil supplement (to boost good HDL cholesterol)

 - Include more fibre (oats, vegetables, fruit)